angular/angular/aio/content/guide/styleguide.md

 <div class="s-why">

-**Why?** Prevents element name collisions with components in other apps and with native HTML elements.
+**Why?** Prevents element name collisions with components in other applications and with native HTML elements.

 </div>

 <div class="s-why">

-**Why?** Makes it easier to promote and share the component in other apps.
+**Why?** Makes it easier to promote and share the component in other applications.

 </div>